-In this Letter, we report the first direct measurement of the spectrally resolved LDOS and, by extension, the spontaneous emission spectrum, in a PTC.
+In this Letter, we report what is, to our knowledge, the first direct measurement of the spectrally resolved LDOS and, by extension, the spontaneous‑emission spectrum of an emitter coupled to a PTC.
 Operating in the linear but lossy regime, we measure the radiated power generated by broadband white noise in the driven circuits that constitute the PTC.
-The resulting spectrum exhibits a pronounced cusp at the momentum gap frequencies and can be decomposed into absorptive and dispersive Lorentzian components.
-All features agree with classical non-Hermitian Floquet theory, which predicts an enhancement of the LDOS, and therefore of the spontaneous emission decay rate, at the gap frequency~\cite{park2024spontaneous}.
+The resulting spectrum exhibits a pronounced cusp at the momentum gap frequency and can be decomposed into absorptive and dispersive Lorentzian components.
+All features agree well with classical non‑Hermitian Floquet theory, which predicts an enhancement of the LDOS, and therefore of the spontaneous‑emission decay rate, at the gap frequency~\cite{park2025spontaneous}.
 These measurements provide the first direct evidence that purely temporal modulation can sculpt the electromagnetic environment of a light emitter.
-Furthermore, we observe a transition into a narrow-band, oscillating regime above a threshold modulation power—a regime we refer to as a \textit{PTC laser}.
+Furthermore, above a threshold modulation power we observe a transition to a narrow-band oscillation consistent with modulation-induced parametric self-oscillation (hereafter a \textit{PTC laser}).